Another 239 employers have been named and shamed by Government this week in the UK for underpaying the National Minimum Wage.

 “It is crucial that employers understand their responsibilities and workers know their rights around the minimum wage.
 That is why active enforcement and effective communication from government is so important.”

-To find out how a bespoke Workforce Management solution could help your business save an average of 7% of your direct staffing costs, then download the whitepaper below.
+To find out how a bespoke Workforce Management solution could help your business save an average of 7% of your direct staffing costs, please contact us.